milanm/DotNet-Developer-Roadmap/README.md

 # .NET Developer Roadmap 2025.

-This is a step-by-step guide to becoming a .NET Engineer, with links to relevant learning resources.
+This is a step-by-step guide to becoming a .NET Engineer, with links to relevant (mostly free) learning resources.

-If you want to learn more about .NET technologies, be sure to subscribe to **[my newsletter](https://newsletter.techworld-with-milan.com/)**.

 ## [Grab my .NET Ultimate Bundle for 2025 — 500+ pages](https://www.patreon.com/techworld_with_milan/shop/ultimate-net-bundle-for-2025-1519389)